replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 9, 2024

 ### New Features {#new-features-v2024-04-09-2}
-* Adds advanced cluster creation form for Compatibility Matrix.
+* Adds advanced cluster creation form for compatibility matrix.

 ## v2024.04.04-0